 Official transcripts can also be sent to transcript@pencol.edu.
-In order for these electronic transcripts to be considered official, they must be sent by the institution you attended.
+For these electronic transcripts to be considered official, they must be sent by the institution you attended.
 Alternatively, you can request that your official college transcripts be mailed to the following address:

-Peninsula College 1502 E. Lauridsen Blvd Port Angeles WA 98362
+Peninsula College 1502 E. Lauridsen Blvd Port Angeles WA 98362 Financial Aid

-Financial Aid

 Applying for financial aid and scholarships is a process, not a single step.
-Apply for Financial Aid by completing the Free Application for Federal Student Aid (FAFSA).
+Apply for financial aid by completing the free application for federal student aid (FAFSA).
 Be aware of the deadlines!
-Visit pencol.edu/financial/apply-for-aid for more details about how to apply for financial aid.
+Visit https://pencol.edu/financial/apply-for-aid for more details about how to apply for financial aid.